3 Important Questions To Ask Before a Chess Move

 Golden Chess Centre conducts regular training sessions for dedicated and upcoming chess players in Nanganallur, Madipakkam, Adambakkam, Moovarasampet, Kilkattalai, Kovilambakkam, Puzhuthivakkam, Ullagaram and Pazhavanthangal – Chennai,

-There are online sessions for serious chess players who live out of Chennai and if you need to join one then please click here.
+There are online sessions for serious chess players who live out of Chennai and if you need to join one, please click here.

 When Priorities and Desires Change.